oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 5. MUST follow the client-initiated graceful shutdown procedure defined in Section 6.3.1 when disconnecting cleanly.
 6. MUST NOT open additional streams in Single Stream mode.
-7. If the client supports TCP/TLS fallback, it MUST follow the downgrade procedure in Section 6.6 when the QUIC handshake fails or times out.
+7. If the client supports TCP/TLS fallback, it MUST follow the fallback procedure in Section 6.6 when the QUIC handshake fails or times out.
 8. MUST NOT downgrade to a plain-text TCP connection under any circumstances.